 - 8.1 Faculty member workload includes a combination of teaching, advising, research or creative endeavors, and service to planning units, the College, the professions, and the community.
 Distribution of time in each or these workload areas may vary year to year.
 It is the responsibility of each individual faculty member to achieve a balance of these workload areas. - 8.2 In addition to teaching and other responsibilities described in Articles 6 and 7, faculty work includes but is not limited to the following: - 8.2.1 Rotating into administrative roles including serving as an Academic Dean. - 8.2.2 Rotating to serve as a Director.
 Directors are appointed by the Provost for the graduate programs, the Tacoma campus, and the Reservation-Based program.
 Directors are given variable amounts of teaching load reduction.
 They are evaluated annually on the basis of their job description for both their teaching and administrative responsibilities. - 8.2.3 Rotating to serve as an Academic Advisor.
 One member of the faculty may rotate to serve as a full-time Academic Advisor each academic year. - 8.2.4 Serving as Academic Program Coordinator.
 Academic Program Coordinators are selected by each program team and serve as the principal liaison between the academic program and the administrative offices of the College.
 Faculty members teaching alone serve as Academic Program Coordinator for their program or course.
-Responsibilities include: - (a) Coordinating planning sessions for the faculty team. - (b) Completing and submitting program catalog copy. - (c) Completing and submitting program budget requests - (d) Submitting program covenants and syllabi by the end of the second week of each program.
+Responsibilities include: - (a) Coordinating planning sessions for the faculty team. - (b) Completing and submitting program catalog copy.

-- (e) Monitoring student enrollment and action-needed lists, maintaining accurate records of the faculty responsible for each student evaluation, and communicating promptly about these issues to the office of Registration and Records. - (f) Monitoring and authorizing budgetary expenditures for the Academic Program. - 8.2.5 Serving as chairpersons of committees and Disappearing Task Forces (DTFs).
+- (c) Completing and submitting program budget requests - (d) Submitting program covenants and syllabi by the end of the second week of each program. - (e) Monitoring student enrollment and action-needed lists, maintaining accurate records of the faculty responsible for each student evaluation, and communicating promptly about these issues to the office of Registration and Records. - (f) Monitoring and authorizing budgetary expenditures for the Academic Program. - 8.2.5 Serving as chairpersons of committees and Disappearing Task Forces (DTFs).
 Chairpersons of committees and DTFs are appointed by the organizing body forming the group or selected by the members of the committee or DTF in consultation with the Agenda Committee.
 Duties of the Chairperson will vary with the nature of the group, but often include: calling meetings; facilitating meetings; organizing work; presenting periodic updates to the Agenda Committee, faculty meeting, and/or organizing body; and creating and presenting a final report. - 8.2.6 Serving as Planning Unit Coordinators (PUCs).
 PUCs are nominated by the members of each planning unit and selected by the Academic Deans and Provost.
-Effective September 1, 2012, and for the term of the Agreement: - (a) The PUC position will be considered a governance assignment and will not be compensated with release time. - (b) The deans will assume the coordination functions previously performed by the PUCs. - (c) PUCs will remain responsible for supporting the deans with communications between academic administration and their respective planning units. - (d) The PUCs will serve on a DTF charged by the Provost and cochaired by a curriculum dean and the UFE president (or designee) and including other members as selected by the Agenda Committee.
-The charge of this DTF shall include the preparation of a comprehensive description of past roles and functions of planning units and PUCs and recommendations concerning structures and roles to support the coordination of curriculum planning in the future.
-The DTF is expected to engage the faculty in discussions and provide recommendations to management and the UFE in advance of bargaining for a successor agreement.
+Effective September 1, 2012, and for the term of the Agreement: - (a) The PUC position will be considered a governance assignment and will not be compensated with release time. - (b) The deans will assume the coordination functions previously performed by the PUCs. - (c) PUCs will remain responsible for supporting the deans with communications between academic administration and their respective planning units. - (d) The recommendations from the 2013-14 Planning Unit Coordinator DTF will be considered by the management and UFE bargaining teams as they negotiate a successor agreement and may also be addressed by a memorandum of understanding.